 This is what I came up with.

 I think it would be perfect with some edamame, but otherwise that, it was quite tasty.
-I topped it with some sliced chilled chicken breast and my husband raved.
-He NEVER raves over salad.
-FYI.
+I topped it with some sliced chilled chicken breast the husband gave rave reviews.
+He rarely raves over salad.

-Here’s the recipe if you ever encounter a sno pea shoot that needs fixin.
+Here’s the recipe if you ever encounter a snow pea shoot that needs fixin’.

 For the salad